• Email

 Some of the typical ingredients of Chao ga include the following.

 • Chicken – Essential protein source that also gives the dish its flavor.
 I opted for boneless skinless chicken thigh since it has enough fat for the flavor but not too much so that it would make the dish unhealthy.
+If you're able to, use free-range chicken for the best taste and meat texture.

 • Chicken Stock – Used to cook and liquefy the rice to give it the porridge consistency.